Integrify/helm-charts/charts/integrify-minikube/MINIKUBE-README.md

   - Helm (3.7+)
   - An AWS Account with an IAM user that has permissions to assume a role provided by Integrify which will allow you to pull the deployment images

+**_Please note: Minikube is designed to be an environment for testing Kubernetes applications including Integrify.
+We do not recommend, nor do we support, production installations of Integrify in Minikube._**

 ### Install
 **1. Setup Minikube And Environment**